 - Demonstrate leadership.
 Join groups.
 Even better, start your own and moderate it.
 Be active.
 Share ideas.
 Share articles and posts from your company.
 And if it’s a large company, make sure you’re following your organization and share *their* posts as well.
 While you’re sharing, make sure to post your thoughts.
 Demonstrate that you have original ideas, that you care, and that you’re passionate about your company, your industry, and your work.

-And as always, promote yourself.
+And as always, promote yourself to develop your LinkedIn presence.
 If you win an award, reach a milestone, fulfill a personal, team, or company goal, mark that on LinkedIn.
 Post in in your timeline and edit your profile to reflect it.
 Shine on you crazy diamond.
 Let everyone know how lucky they are to have you in the trenches fighting the good fight.